scottishgovernment/tradingnation.mygov.scot/pages/sectors/energy.md

 The energy sector covers:

 * mining and mining support
-* utilities, such as: electricity, gas, renewables
+* utilities, such as electricity, gas, renewables

 [A Trading Nation](https://www.gov.scot/publications/scotland-a-trading-nation/) covers some oil and gas sector activities, such as: